 Section IV.
-Government Certificate's Legal Entry Requirements
+Government Certificate's Legal Entry Requirements.

-GOH institutions involved in the importation of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the Sanitary Regulation Agency (ARSA).
+GOH institutions involved in the import of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the Sanitary Regulation Agency (ARSA).
 SENASA issues the import permits and regulates the inspection of all food and agricultural products that enter Honduras.
 ARSA is in charge of the product registration, sanitary license and inspection of food and beverages approved to be sold at the retail and wholesale level.
+Starting October 2020, ARSA also issues a sanitary authorization for imported raw materials and additives for processed food and beverage manufacturing.
 Honduran Customs Administration (ADUANAS) officials review that the invoice complies with the GOH's revenue tariff.